TheSteggPNW/whisperGui/README.md

 ## Installation

-1. Download `WhisperGUI.app`
+1. Download `WhisperGUI App.zip`
+2. Extract the application file
-2. Move it to your Applications folder
+3. Move it to your Applications folder
-3. Launch the app
+4. Launch the app

 On first run, the app will download the selected Whisper model (this may take a few minutes depending on model size and internet speed).